If you live in an urban area in the US, you should be lucky enough to have access to a clean drinking water supply.

 Activated carbon uses adsorption to grab onto aesthetic impurities like chlorine.
 These filters can improve the taste and odor of your water.
 AC filters can be found in gravity filters, faucet systems and RO units (see below).

 Reverse osmosis combines numerous filtration stages, including pre- and post-filters, AC cartridges, and semi-permeable RO membranes.
-As one of the most effective filtering methods available, RO can remove more than 99.99% of impurities with health effects, including chlorine, lead, fluoride, pesticides, nitrates, VOCs, and more.
-It can also disinfect water, removing bacteria and parasites such as cryptosporidium.
+As one of the most effective filtering methods available, RO can remove up to 99.99% of impurities with health effects, including chlorine, lead, fluoride, pesticides, nitrates, VOCs, and more.
+Depending on the manufacturer it may also disinfect water, removing bacteria and parasites such as cryptosporidium.

 UV purification is one of the best alternatives to boiling if you need to remove disease-causing organisms from your water.
 This type of water treatment kills pathogens, but it can’t be used for filtering any other health-harming impurities.